tomtomwombat/fastbloom/README.md

 - Given 64 bits, and 24 hashes, a bit has probability (63/64)^24 to NOT be set, i.e. 0, after 24 hashes.
 The expected number of bits to be set for an item is 64 - (64 * (63/64)^24) ~= 20.
 - A 64 bit `hash0(item)` provides us with roughly 32 set bits with a binomial distribution. `hash0(item) & hash1(item)` gives us ~16 set bits, `hash0(item) | hash1(item)` gives us ~48 set bits, etc.

-In reality, the bloom filter may have more than 64 bits of storage.
+In reality, the Bloom filter may have more than 64 bits of storage.
 In that case, many underlying `u64`s in the block are operated on, and the number of hashes is adjusted to be the number of hashes per `u64` in the block.
 Additionally, some bits may be set in the usual way to account for any rounding errors.

 ## References
 - [Bloom filter - Wikipedia](https://en.wikipedia.org/wiki/Bloom_filter)